MAANadeem/hw3d/README.md

 - Integration with modern physics engines (e.g., Bullet Physics)

 ## License
-This project is licensed under the MIT License.
-You may use, distribute, and modify this software under the terms of the MIT license.
+This project is licensed under the GNU General Public License.
+You may use, distribute, and modify this software under the terms of the GNU license.
 See LICENSE file for more details.